JKindonNtx/solutions-euc/documentation/RA-2022-Citrix Virtual Apps and Desktops - Windows Desktops on vSphere/RA-2022/ra-2022-07-validation.md

 ## Linear scalability

 The following graphs will show the linear scalability detail for the test runs.
-The tests were performed with 1, 2, 4, 6 and 8 nodes to ensure accuracy.
+The tests were performed with 1, 2, 4, 6 and 8 nodes and 125 VMs per node.
+The results show good EUX scores in all scenarios.

 ### EUX Scores

-The following 2 charts detail the EUX Scores during the entire test
+The following two charts detail the EUX Scores during the entire tests:

 ![EUX Score](../images/RA-2022-Citrix_Virtual_Apps_and_Desktops_Windows_Desktops_on_vSphere_image15.png "EUX Score")